Tntpot/http-418/src/content/blog/git-worktree.md

 Entering the `worktree-1` directory and running a `git status` will confirm that we are now on the branch `colleague-branch-name`.

-You are now free to make changes, test fixes, create and `push` commits to this remote branch all without interfering with your existing work.
+You are now free to make changes, test fixes, and create/`push` commits to this remote branch; all without interfering with your existing work.

 Once you've pushed the fix for your colleague's problem (like a helpful coworker), you can remove the worktree.